LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/README.md

 ...
 ```
+That covers the classes and project structure overview.

 ## <a id="rdp_workflow"></a>RDP APIs Application Workflow

+Now, what about the API workflow?
 Refinitiv Data Platform entitlement check is based on OAuth 2.0 specification.
 The first step of an application workflow is to get a token from RDP Auth Service, which will allow access to the protected resource, i.e. data REST API.

 The API requires the following access credential information:
 - Username: The username.